Closed-loop system recycles compressed air right back to the compressor, nearly doubling the capacity of pneumatic tool systems.

 Finally, the air tools no longer emitted oil vapor and other harmful exhaust into the atmosphere.
 Because the tool exhaust was returning through a hose to the compressor, dust and debris was no longer blown about from the exhaust of the tools.

 Bosua realized he needed to develop retrofit kits for common air tools and air compressors.

-According to Cliff Kniesly, CEJN’s Div.
-Manager, EARS Products, “The system is designed to allow the retrofit of existing equipment, whether that be existing air compressors, actuators, multiple tools, or entire machines.”
+According to Cliff Kniesly, of Michigan Pneumatic Tool, “The system is designed to allow the retrofit of existing equipment, whether that be existing air compressors, actuators, multiple tools, or entire machines.”

-Kniesly adds that the practicality of the system depends on the condition of existing equipment and if the facility has excessive compressor capacity.
-“Often, as plants lean down – they may still be using a 200-hp compressor, even though EARS may be fully supported by a machine half that size or less.
-Because more than 80% of compressed air over five years is for energy, often a new smaller, more efficient compressor has a faster return on investment.”
+Kniesly added that the practicality of the system depends on the condition of existing equipment and if the facility has excessive compressor capacity.
+“As plants lean down, they may still be using a 200-hp compressor, even though EARS may be fully supported by a machine half that size or less.
+Because more than 80% of compressed air over five years is for energy, often a smaller, more efficient compressor has a faster return on investment.”
 Figure 5 highlights the total real costs of compressed air for industrial use.

 Because it has already been compressed, the air re-circulated to the compressor is at a higher pressure than atmospheric pressure.
 The compressor, therefore, does not need to work as hard to maintain the pressure required.
 Within this closed loop system, the pressure and the volumetric flow remain almost constant.
 This helps shorten the reloading time that the compressor needs to return to working pressure.

 The EARS compressor works faster to maintain the compressed air volume required than a conventional compressor.
 That reduces the power consumption of the compressor, thereby reducing costs.

 EARS air tools are equipped with an integrated exhaust air adaptor that feeds the compressed air back to the compressor.